Table of Contents

 Does My Dog Need a House?

 The need for a dog house is dependent on how your dog lives.
 If your dog spends most of its time indoors, you aren’t likely to have much of a need for one.
 However, outdoor dogs will need shelter from the weather and elements, and they are perfect candidates for a doggy home.
-Continue on to learn our top picks for dog houses!
+Continue reading to learn our top picks for dog houses!

 What Are the Best Dog Houses?

-Like all dog-related products, there are so many different options to choose from when you start your search for a dog house.
+Like all dog-related products, there are many different options to choose from when you start your search for a dog house.
 However, the best dog houses are a little harder to determine.
 For that reason, we have done some research and testing to determine the best one available.
 Here are our top 5 choices!

 The Petsfit Wooden Dog House is both cute and functional.
 It features a window in the front that lets your dog look outside and feel a breeze without rain coming into the house.
 With a flap over the door, your dog is further protected from the elements.
 You can also purchase an optional insulation kit if you live in a cold climate.